codefresh-io/docs.codefresh.io/_posts/2023-11-30-nov-release-notes.md

 * Some GitOps Runtimes not displayed in List view.
 * Unable to add managed clusters to GitOps Runtimes.
 (CR-21030 - Mikhail)
 * CR-20998 Mikhail
 * Incomplete list of Pull Requests and Jira issues in Timeline tab of GitOps Apps dashboard when Kubernetes and deployments and Rollouts are both used in the same application.
-(CR-20848 - Olek)
-* Incorrect behavior with ServerSideApply for Hybrid GitOps Runtimes.
+* Incorrect behavior with `ServerSideApply` for Hybrid GitOps Runtimes.
 (CR-20837 - Pasha)
 * Not found screen for analysis run (CR-20808 - Victor - verify if customer issue)
 * (On-premises?)Clicking Truncated Labels on clicking More filters in GitOps Apps dashboard.
 (CR-20792 Alina)